Olerud's Grocery Store Tags

 Heart Healthy Class at the Library

 This week was the second session of the four-session heart healthy class at the library and we discussed saturated verses unsaturated fat.
 We discussed plant oils (specifically olive oil as supported by the EPIC studies and the Mediterranean diet), lean meats, and the food science behind it all.
 In the first session (last Thursday), we had a packed library in Haines and a few people from outlying communities video-conference in.
 This Thursday it was the exact opposite - 10 people on video-conference and one audience member in Haines.
+These library classes have shown to be really fun - I always end up hoarse at the end from laughing.
+The participants bring nutrition facts labels that we learn to read, we discuss foods in relation to heart health, and I field questions in the last 10 minutes to anyone that comes with curiosity.

 Next Thursday (January 21st) will be our last session regarding food and heart health.
 We'll be discussing high blood pressure, also known as hypertension.
 We skip the next Thursday (January 28th) and meet up again in the first Thursday of February (February 4th) for a talk about physical activity and preventing heart disease.
 I like to compare the library sessions to the James Bond movie franchise - you don't have to see all of them to get something good out of the most recent one.
 They are standalone.
 Not like the Star Wars movies.